studentmediene/podkast.radiorevolt.no/README.md

 9. The response is then handed off to the server.
 If Apache is running with caching enabled, it will save a copy of the feed and serve that copy the next hour, instead of activating all the machinery above.

-## User manual ##

-### Adding a new program/show ###

-1. Add the new show to DigAS using DigAS Admin.

-2. Access `/api/slug/PROGRAM NAME HERE` on the podcast website.
-It will tell you where to find the feed for the program.

-3. Activate virtualenv and open up `webserver/test_rr_url.py` and locate the function `rr_urls()`.
-Add the slug you got from step 2 to the list of urls to test.

-4. Run `py.test webserver/`.
-If there were no errors, you are free to continue.
-If there was an error, you must fix it before continuing.

-5. You may now link to the feed on `radiorevolt.no` and afterwards publish it on iTunes.
-(Note: For Chimera, you will need the DigAS ID.
-Access the Radio REST API at `/programmer/list/` to find it.)

-6. Alter and improve this guide if something was unclear, poorly explained or you encountered a problem which others might want to know the solution for.

-### Changing a program's name ###

-1. Identify the current URL used to access the show.
-You may use `/api/slug/PROGRAM NAME HERE` on the podcast website to find it.

-2. Activate virtualenv and open up `webserver/settings.py`.
-If there is no variable named `SHOW_CUSTOM_URL` there, then you must open `webserver/settings_template.py` instead.

-3. Add a new entry to `SHOW_CUSTOM_URL`.

-   1. The key must be the URL slug currently in use.
-For example, if `podcast.example.org/mylittlepodcast` is the URL currently in use, then you must use `mylittlepodcast` as key.
-   2. The value must be the new URL slug.
-You can find it by accessing `/api/slug/NEW PROGRAM NAME`.
-Just like the key, you only want to use the slug, not the entire URL.
-       * It is possible to use the DigAS ID instead, this is discouraged however since the ID might change if we ever changed system.
-The name is more logical to use.

-4. Open `webserver/test_rr_url.py` and move the current URL slug to the upper part of the list (or add it if it's not there).

-5. Run `py.test webserver/` and fix any errors.
-Note that the new entry in `SHOW_CUSTOM_URL` isn't actually in use right now, but you'll catch any syntax errors this way.

-6. Save, upload and deploy the new settings file.

-7. Change the show name in DigAS Admin.

-8. Add the new URL slug to the bottom half of the list in `webserver/test_rr_url.py`.

-9. Run `py.test webserver/` again.
-The new entry in `SHOW_CUSTOM_URL` should be in use now, so any errors you see will actually affect users.
-Fix them and deploy and push the changes.
-It may be the case that the name change hasn't made it to the Radio API yet, so wait a few minutes before testing again if you encounter an error but you're sure you got it right.

-10. Add, commit and push the new version of `webserver/test_rr_url.py` (and any other changed files) to GitHub.

-11. Alter and improve this guide if something was poorly explained, you encountered a problem or something similar.